 - Using over-the-counter anti-inflammatory medications to reduce swelling and pain

-- Engaging in some forms of exercise which reduce sciatic nerve inflammation.
+- Engaging in some forms of exercise reduces sciatic nerve inflammation.
 Explore this option

 with your doctor.